When it comes to the great North American law schools, the American Ivy League schools leap to mind.

 With so many options, it can be hard to choose.
 That’s why we’ve put together this list of the ten best schools in the country.
 Looking at their offerings, history, alumni, and more, we’ve compiled this list to help anyone looking to study law in the Great White North.

-Here are the 10 best law schools in Canada.
+Here are 10 of the best law schools in Canada.

 Established in 1852, the Faculté de droit de l’Université Laval at the Université Laval is one of North America’s oldest law schools.